TheWebMonks/meshmonk/meshmonk/README.md

 2) In the 'Compiler settings' tab, select the 'Compiler Flags' subtabtick the 'Optimize even more (for speed) [-O2]' option
 3) In the 'Compiler settings' tab, select the 'Other compiler options' and write `-std=c++14 -Wl,-V -fPIC` in the text field.

+One big thing is still missing from the project, namely the sources themselves!
+Delete the current main.cpp that is in the meshmonk project (which was automatically generated but we're gonna use our own sources).
+Now add the sources:
+* Right-click the meshmonk project and select 'Add files recursively...'.
+Choose the `/home/user/projects/meshmonk/meshmonk/src` folder that you obtained by cloning the repository earlier.
+* Right-click the meshmonk project and select 'Add files...'.
+Choose the meshmonk.hpp and meshmonk.cpp files located in the `home/user/projects/meshmonk/meshmonk/` folder.

+#### Compile the project
-Now, compile the bunch by clicking the small yellow cog in the top toolbar ('Build').
+Now, compile the code by clicking the small yellow cog in the top toolbar ('Build').
 Make sure the version is set to 'Release' and not 'Debug' (should be to the right of the build buttons).

+Code::Blocks will print a lot of output, including warnings (in blue).
+Don't worry about those.

+### Installing meshmonk
+Now that you've compiled everything, we're going to put the library files in the right places so that other applications can access them:
+1) Copy the shared library 'libmeshmonk.so' to /usr/local/lib/: `sudo cp /home/user/projects/meshmonk/meshmonk/bin/Release/libmeshmonk.so /usr/local/lib/`
+2) Copy the header files to /usr/local/include/: `(cd /home/user/projects/meshmonk/ && find . -name '*.hpp' -print | tar --create --files-from -) | (cd /usr/local/include/ && sudo tar xvfp -)`
+3) Run ldconfig to update your library list: `sudo ldconfig -v`

+Note(!): every time you recompile, don't forget you have to copy the latest shared library to /usr/local/lib/!

 # Using meshmonk
 -add '-lmeshmonk -lOpenMeshCore -lOpenMeshTools' as an option to your compiler when compiling your software that uses the meshmonk library.
 -include the meshmonk.hpp header

-every time you recompile, don't forget you have to copy the latest shared library to /usr/local/lib/: `sudo cp /home/user/projects/meshmonk/meshmonk/bin/Release/libmeshmonk.so /usr/local/lib/`

 ## Matlab
-change gcc version to 4.9: [explanation](http://askubuntu.com/a/26502/664811)
+Being able to wrap meshmonk in matlab is the reason we had to change the gcc version to 4.9 [explanation](http://askubuntu.com/a/26502/664811)

-Compile while linking to meshmonk: `mex functionFile.cpp -lmeshmonk`

 ### (Pre-)Loading required libraries
 Setting the library paths inside Matlab has some unresolved [problems](https://nl.mathworks.com/matlabcentral/newsreader/view_thread/253412).
 It seems overwriting the library paths to use inside matlab doesn't work.
 So instead, we'll preload the necessary libs when starting Matlab:

 So start matlab from the terminal with the command `LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libstdc++.so.6:/usr/local/lib/libmeshmonk.so:/usr/local/lib/libOpenMeshCore.so:/usr/local/lib/libOpenMeshTools.so matlab` to make sure all the libraries are loaded.

+### Mexing meshmonk functions
+In matlab, just run the mex_all.m script to mex all the meshmonk functions you need.